Sometimes it feels like the post-party chill-out spliff might just be the best part of the night.

-So in celebration of everyone’s favourite stoner holiday, we’ve put together a shortlist of the best in early IDM, with classics from Autechre, The Black Dog, and of course, Aphex Twin.
+So with that in mind, we’ve put together a shortlist of the best in early IDM, with classics from Autechre, The Black Dog, and of course, Aphex Twin.

 Ease in, light one up, and dip your toes into post-rave paradise...

 The Philosophy Of Sound And Machine (Applied Rhythmic Technology) - 1992